Summer Archaeology Program

-The Field School consists of two courses, one theoretical and one practical, both based in Castiglione del Lago with daily work on the archeological site.
+The Field School consists of two courses (see below), one theoretical and one practical with daily work on the archaeological site.
 The program aims to provide you with a comprehensive overview of up-to-date theories and methods of archaeological research and fieldwork as applied to the civilizations that shaped the history and culture of central Italy.
-The two core courses are:

 In line with Umbra’s traditional focus on community engagement, field school participants will have the opportunity to enjoy day-to-day life as a local and experience the ambiance of an Italian town.
-A renowned summer location, Castiglione is an international venue for relaxing vacations, swimming and sun-bathing on its beaches, or for practicing a variety of sports: cycling, sailing, wind- and kite-surfing, and canoeing.
-The beautiful hills surrounding the area offer opportunities for hiking, mountain-biking, and horseback riding.
+A renowned summer location, Castiglione is an international venue for relaxing vacations, swimming, and sunbathing on its beaches, or for practicing a variety of sports: cycling, sailing, wind- and kite-surfing, and canoeing.
+The beautiful hills surrounding the area offer opportunities for hiking, mountain biking, and horseback riding.
 Bus and train services connect Castiglione to other cities, including Rome and Florence, making it easy to travel over weekends.

+The Trasimeno Archaeology Field School is run by the Umbra Institute in cooperation with the Archeological Superintendency of Umbria, the Comune of Castiglione del Lago, and the Archeological Research Intrageo.
 The Archaeological Field School is collaborative and aims to involve the community of Castiglione del Lago in a long-term relationship.
 As part of the project, students cooperate with the local archaeological museum to enhance its visibility and impact.

 Program Fees do NOT Include: